Low Cost Spay and Neuter Services

 The laws in Ohio regarding humane, neglect, and cruelty continue to need improved upon.
 Particularly laws pertaining to livestock, which are extremely limited.

 The Ohio Department of Agriculture can be contacted with concerns related to puppy mill or suspected puppy mill operations.
 We cannot assist you in failed purchases or issues surrounding illness you have experienced after a bad animal buy.
+We cannot and do not have jurisdiction on matters outside of Coshocton County.

+If you report cruelty or neglect to the recently formed “Coshocton County Humane Society”, we do not receive copies or notifications of those complaints nor do we have direct contact regarding the results of your complaint.
 Here at the shelter, we are happy to provide straw and extra food for cats, dogs, and small outdoor dwelling animals.
 We have dog houses available as supplies allow.
 Contact us if you are in need of additional help during extreme weather changes.

 To learn more about the recent Goddards Law and Ohio laws regarding animal neglect & cruelty, https://animallawcoalition.com/ohios-goddards-law/